imdrr30/WkHtmlToX/README.md

-# WkHtmlToPdf Wrapper- Windows Only
+# WkHtmlToX Wrapper- Windows Only
-## Self-Managed PDF Generation from HTML using WkHtmlToX Engine
+## Self-Managed PDF and image Generation from HTML using WkHtmlToX Engine

 ### Usage For PDF Generation:
 ```